wagtail/wagtail/docs/reference/hooks.md

 Add an item to the popup menu of actions on the page creation and edit views.
 The callable passed to this hook must return an instance of `wagtail.admin.action_menu.ActionMenuItem`. `ActionMenuItem` is a subclass of [Component](creating_template_components) and so the rendering of the menu item can be customised through `template_name`, `get_context_data`, `render_html` and `Media`.
 In addition, the following attributes and methods are available to be overridden:

 -   `order` - an integer (default 100) which determines the item's position in the menu.
 Can also be passed as a keyword argument to the object constructor.
 The lowest-numbered item in this sequence will be selected as the default menu item; as standard, this is "Save draft" (which has an `order` of 0).
--   `label` - the displayed text of the menu item
+-   `label` - the displayed text of the menu item.
--   `get_url` - a method which returns a URL for the menu item to link to; by default, returns `None` which causes the menu item to behave as a form submit button instead
+-   `get_url` - a method which returns a URL for the menu item to link to; by default, returns `None` which causes the menu item to behave as a form submit button instead.
--   `name` - value of the `name` attribute of the submit button, if no URL is specified
+-   `name` - value of the `name` attribute of the submit button, if no URL is specified.
--   `icon_name` - icon to display against the menu item
+-   `icon_name` - icon to display against the menu item.
--   `classname` - a `class` attribute value to add to the button element
+-   `classname` - a `class` attribute value to add to the button element.
--   `is_shown` - a method which returns a boolean indicating whether the menu item should be shown; by default, true except when editing a locked page
+-   `is_shown` - a method which returns a boolean indicating whether the menu item should be shown; by default, true except when editing a locked page.

 The `get_url`, `is_shown`, `get_context_data` and `render_html` methods all accept a context dictionary containing the following fields: